JBEI/edd/docker/README.md

 Non-development deployments will run using at least some of the options to `init-config`.
 For example, a deployment to https://edd.example.org/ might use:

-    export EDD_USER="EDD Team"
-    export EDD_EMAIL="edd-admins@example.org"
     ./bin/init-config offline --deploy='edd.example.org'

-Running the above would set up the Nginx container to handle HTTP requests for edd.example.org and auto-request a TLS certificate using the [Let's Encrypt][18] service, and configure an administrator named 'EDD Team' with the email 'edd-admins@example.org'.
+Running the above would set up the Nginx container to handle HTTP requests for edd.example.org and auto-request a TLS certificate using the [Let's Encrypt][18] service.

 ## Docker Abstractions